 (1) Before commencement of the hearing, the Judicial Officer shall briefly describe and explain the purposes and procedures of the hearing.

 (2) The Officer shall offer sworn testimony and evidence to the facts concerning the alleged infraction.
 After such testimony, the defendant or counsel may cross-examine the Officer, and the Judicial Officer may also question the Officer.
+In cases prosecuted by government attorneys, the government attorney shall present the sworn testimony of the appropriate government official as specified in any applicable statute.
+After such testimony, the defendant or counsel may cross-examine the official, and the Judicial Officer may also question the official.

-(3) Thereafter, the defendant may offer sworn testimony and evidence and shall answer questions, if such testimony is offered, as may be asked by the Judicial Officer.
+(3) Thereafter, the defendant may offer sworn testimony and evidence and shall answer questions, if such testimony is offered, as may be asked by the Judicial Officer and the government attorney.
 The defendant is not required to testify and the fact that the defendant does not testify may not be considered or used in any way by the Judicial Officer.

 (4) If the testimony of additional witnesses is offered, the order of testimony and the extent of questioning shall be within the discretion of the Judicial Officer.
 No Officer or other testifying witness, with the exception of the defendant, may question any other witness.
+In cases prosecuted by government attorneys, the government attorney may call, question, and cross-examine additional witnesses, and may introduce additional evidence.

 (5) Upon the conclusion of such testimony and examination, the Judicial Officer may further examine or allow examination and rebuttal testimony and evidence as deemed appropriate.
+In cases prosecuted by government attorneys, the government attorney shall have the opportunity to present rebuttal testimony and evidence.

 (6) At the conclusion of all testimony and examination, the defendant or counsel shall be permitted to make a closing argument.
+In cases prosecuted by government attorneys, the government attorney shall be permitted to make a closing argument.

 Rule 12.
 Judgment After Final Hearing